 - Nominate innovative and good urban risk reduction practice and experience as a candidate for the UN-Sasakawa Award on Disaster Reduction.

 - Undertake public activities such as local media outreach, drawing contests, public preparedness drills or exercises, public hearings on risk assessments or other disaster resilient initiatives, during the annual International Disaster Risk Reduction Day, 13 October each year, or during any other national disaster prevention awareness day designated in commemoration of major disasters.

-- Report activities back to UNISDR and make sure your achievements are recorded in the national reporting process of the implementation of the Hyogo Framework for Action.
+- Report activities back to UNDRR and make sure your achievements are recorded in the national reporting process of the implementation of the Hyogo Framework for Action.

-As the coordinator of the Campaign, UNISDR will facilitate regional and global partnerships in support of local governments participating in the campaign.
-UNISDR will:
+As the coordinator of the Campaign, UNDRR will facilitate regional and global partnerships in support of local governments participating in the campaign.
+UNDRR will: